hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `dns_prefix` - (Required) DNS prefix specified when creating the managed cluster.
 Changing this forces a new resource to be created.

+-> **NOTE:** The `dns_prefix` must contain between 3 and 45 characters, and can contain only letters, numbers, and hyphens.
+It must start with a letter and must end with a letter or a number.

 * `service_principal` - (Required) A `service_principal` block as documented below.

 ---